Engagement marketing: Multi-dimensional communication

 Two-dimensional (2D) communication and engagement is where "both giver and receiver are listening to each other, interacting, learning and growing from the process".

 Three-dimensional engagement ("3DE") has "not only length and width, but depth, where both giver and receiver connect to a higher power and are changed in the experience.
 Not just a conversation, but connection to a purpose that transforms all in the process."

 As philosophy

-Greg Ippolito, former creative director of engagement marketing agency Annodyne, wrote that the key point of differentiation between engagement marketing and other forms is that the former "is anchored by a philosophy, rather than a focus on specific marketing tools".
-That philosophy is that audiences should be engaged in the sales process when they want, and by which channels they prefer.
+Greg Ippolito, creative director of the digital marketing agency IMA, wrote that the key point of differentiation between engagement marketing and other forms is that the former "is anchored by a philosophy, rather than a focus on specific marketing tools".
+That philosophy is that audiences should be engaged in the sales process when they want, and by which channels they prefer, through a process called “actionable empathy.”

 Ippolito has argued that traditional top-down marketing results, largely, in the production and communication of white noise, whereas engagement marketing assumes a different approach:

 After launching IMA in 2013, Ippolito shifted his focus to momentum marketing—described as "the next evolution of engagement marketing"—which shares the same customer-centric philosophy, but places a greater emphasis on leveraging data to reach target audiences online via their most well-traveled channels: